This post was originally published in [2025] and has been fully updated for 2026 with new data and tools.

 If the algorithm (machine) doesn’t know what your channel is about, then it may have a hard time knowing where to post your videos or who to recommend them to.

-Remember it’s a machine putting your videos in the right spot, NOT a human.
+Remember, it’s a machine putting your videos in the right spot, NOT a human.

 You can add your channel keywords by clicking on the YouTube Studio icon after you create your channel.
 Then click on settings on the left-hand side, then channel, and scroll down to keywords in the basic info tab.